rednaw/site/content/introduction.md

 # Introduction to Logic

-**Title:** Project Logic and Computation 1: Introduction to Logic<br>
+**Title:** Logic and Computation: Introduction to Logic<br>
-**Course code:** 51221PLC3Y<br>
+**Course code:** 5122LCIT3Y<br>
 **Credits:** 3 EC<br>
 **Course load:** 4 weeks programme (part time) / 2 weeks programme (fulltime)<br>
 **Coordinator:** [Maria Aloni](https://www.marialoni.org/)<br>
-**Instructors:** Peter van Ormondt and Maria Aloni
+**Instructor:**  Maria Aloni

 This introductory course to logic is part of the [Minor Logic and Computation](https://www.illc.uva.nl/MinorLoCo/), ILLC, University of Amsterdam.
 The course is offered as a self-study with opportunities for final exams in blocks 1, 3 and 6.
 One week before each exam there will be one Q&A session with the instructors.
-The schedule with time and location of the exams and the Q&A sessions can be found in [DataNose](https://datanose.nl/#course[100074]).
+The schedule with time and location of the exams and the Q&A sessions can be found in [DataNose](https://datanose.nl/#course[121270]).

 ## Course description
 The course is intended primarily for students who wish to do the [Minor Logic and Computation](https://www.illc.uva.nl/MinorLoCo/) but who have not yet followed an introductory course to logic.
 Students are expected to cover the course material by self-study alone.
 The written exam will assess students' knowledge of the following topics:<br><br>